HL7/fhir-saner/fsh/ig-data/input/pagecontent/1_overview.md

 In HL7 FHIR the [Location](https://hl7.org/fhir/R4/location.html) resource can describe information about any bed within a facility.
 The [Group](https://hl7.org/fhir/R4/group.html) resource can report on specific quantities of groups of resources available that match a specific set of characteristics.
+The [MeasureReport](https://hl7.org/fhir/R4/measurereport.html) resource can report on measures using counts and other metrics over a variety of resources.

+###### Device Resource
+The Device Resource can report on medical devices, including ventilators, repirators, personal protective equipment such as masks, and viral test kits.
+Device is not widely used by systems reporting on device quantities or status.

 ###### Location Resource
 While the Location resource can report on beds, it can also be used to describe buildings, wards, geographic area, or any other sort of place, including "mobile" places such as a mobile clinic or ambulance.
-Given its broad application, it needs to be profiled to support use for bed availability.
+Given its broad application, would need to be profiled to support use for bed availability.

 While many existing Certified EHR Systems support the FHIR standard and the Location resource today, there's little use of the Location resource to report data about beds.
 It is more commonly used to report Location data associated with the
 [Common Clinical Data Set](https://www.healthit.gov/sites/default/files/commonclinicaldataset_ml_11-4-15.pdf) (now known as the US Core Data for
 Interoperability or [USCDI](https://www.healthit.gov/isa/united-states-core-data-interoperability-uscdi)) required by the ONC 2015 Certification regulations.
-These uses of
-Location are found in the Encounter, Procedure and Practitioner resources.
-Those uses of Location describe the facility where an encounter occurs, the location where a procedure is performed, or the location of a practitioner.
+These uses of Location are found in the Encounter, Procedure and Practitioner resources to describe the facility where an encounter occurs, the location where a procedure is performed, or the location of a practitioner.

 ###### Group Resource
-The Group resource can also be used to support aggregate reporting on beds, as it allows reporting of quantities of a type of item without requiring a FHIR resource to reference the actual item, just its characteristics.
+While the Group resource can be used to support aggregate reporting on beds, as it allows reporting of quantities of an item without referencing an individual item, it has not been deployed in this way by any knwon system.
 This resource can also be used to report on other types of resources, such as ventilators, respirators, and N95 masks.

 NOTE: While Group doesn't specifically support groups of Location resources, it can be used to